 Seventh year: “You know, if you’d just gargle, you wouldn’t be sitting around barking like a seal.”

 Well, does it have to be that way?
 Not in God’s plan.
 Billy Sunday said, “Gentlemen, try praising your wife even if it frightens her.”

-Father, it's so wonderful to be taken back to the Word and have a foundation to build on.
-And, Lord, I know there are many who may feel a certain sadness because we've been speaking about a divine ideal and many perhaps have already lost that.
-Some have come from divorces and messed up marriages and some are struggling right now.
-And, Lord, we know it's not an issue of forgiveness.
+Father, it’s so wonderful to be taken back to the Word and have a foundation to build on.
+And, Lord, I know there are many who may feel a certain sadness because we’ve been speaking about a divine ideal and many perhaps have already lost that.
+Some have come from divorces and messed-up marriages and some are struggling right now.
+And, Lord, we know it’s not an issue of forgiveness.
 You forgive, we understand that.
 You forgive.
-And sometimes there are men who have tried to do what's right and they thought they married a Christian but they didn't.
+And sometimes there are men who have tried to do what’s right and they thought they married a Christian but they didn’t.
 And it was Christ against Satan in the home.
-Sometimes it was a wife who just decided to live iniquitous life style, engaged in sin and shattered the best attempts of husbands.
+Sometimes it was a wife who just decided to live iniquitous lifestyle, who engaged in sin and shattered the best attempts of husband’s.
 Whatever.
-We know You forgive, that's not the issue.
+We know You forgive – that’s not the issue.
 The only issue is, Lord, that wherever we are right now, we get back to being the men You want us to be.
 Forget the past, begin now.
-Lord, we ask for Your grace, Your strength, Your wisdom that we might be what You want us to be as husbands and wives.
-And as husbands we might love our wives and the wives respect their husbands.
+Lord, we ask for Your grace, Your strength, Your wisdom, that we might be what You want us to be as husbands – and wives.
+And as husbands, we might love our wives and the wives respect their husbands.

-O Lord, give us homes filled with joy because we have followed the pattern laid out for us in Your power and by Your grace.
-For the glory of our Savior.
+Oh, Lord, give us homes filled with joy because we have followed the pattern laid out for us in Your power and by Your grace for the glory of our Savior.
 Amen.

 This article is also available and sold as a booklet.